helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 curl http://localhost:8080/pokemon/type/Normal
 ```

-Search for a Pokémon name or type with one repeated named parameter:
+Search for a Pokemon name or type with one repeated named parameter:

 ```shell
 curl http://localhost:8080/pokemon/search/Normal